 But the class thing is changing, so expect to see more and more fighters from all “classes.”
 Doctors and lawyers and executives these days can have tats and piercings and train MMA.
 The world has changed.

 #5 Most UFC Fighters come from a competitive sports background.

-Amateur and professional Boxers, Muay Thai fighters, High School and College wrestlers, BJJ (which has competing in the ring built into most curriculum), and TKD.
+Amateur and professional Boxers, Muay Thai fighters, High School and College wrestlers, BJJ (which has competing in the ring built into most curriculums), and TKD.
 These are the people who make up the ranks of professional MMA fighters.

 For these people, the move into competitive fighting in the ring for money is not such a big leap.
 They have already been competing.
 They obviously like to compete, including all that entails.
-It is a extrovert activity for the most part, getting out there in front of people in fighting.
+It is a extrovert activity for the most part, getting out there in front of people and fighting.

 Traditional martial artists have a lot of introverts.
 Its a lot like Salsa dancing – its a safe place for introverts to participate in a highly regimented social activity where they are not required to be very spontaneous.
 Wing Chun has more than its share.
 Even the really good ones often have no interest in teaching or competing.
 They are often engineers, computer guys, academics, and the like.

 There is a Wing Chun saying: “If you want to be strong, train weak.
 If you want to be fast, train slow.”

 Most of the reported four million people doing Wing Chun lack this aggression.
 What you might call the “eye of the tiger.”
 I’ve been doing Wing Chun on and off for 15 years and I can tell you the names of every person I would be concerned about fighting in the real world.
 More than 90% I would allow to hit me as hard as they could without much concern.